ably/sdk-api-reference/descriptions.md

 ## class RealtimePresence

-Enables the presence set to be entered, subscribed to and retrieved from history for a channel.
+Enables the presence set to be entered and subscribed to, and the historic presence set to be retrieved for a channel.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|